fjolnir/Tranquil/Docs/Tranquil Spec.md

 A block is ..a block of code.
 It is either used as a function or a method.
 (A method is simply a block that is executed in response to a message)

 By default a block returns `nil`.
 To return a value the `^` symbol is prefixed to the expression to return.

+**Planned for the future:** Non-local returns: to return from a parent block one can use the number of carets corresponding to the current block's depth relative to it, so for example: `^^1` would return 1 from caller of the current block.
+(I don't know if this is possible yet)

 All arguments are optional and if no default value is specified, `nil` is used.